Is the following a valid SQL query? Why or why not?

 More information on troubleshooting orphaned connections in SQL Server is available here.

-Find top SQL Server talent today.
-Toptal can match you with the best developers to finish your project.Hire Toptal’s SQL Server Developers
+Find top SQL Server developers today.
+Toptal can match you with the best engineers to finish your project.Hire Toptal’s SQL Server Developers

 How can SQL Server be configured to listen on other Net Libraries?
 How can you tell what Net Libraries are being used?